Free Buyers Guide

 Where On My Roof Will the Solar Panels Go?

-If your builder is installing 6.6kW of solar on the northern-facing part of your roof without any regard for your energy consumption patterns in relation to where the sun is in the sky, then your system might not be as efficient as it could be.
+If your builder is installing 6.6kW of solar on the northern-facing part of your roof without any regard for your energy usage in relation to where the sun is in the sky, then your system won’t be as efficient as it could be.

 While we love a northern-facing roof, at Penrith Solar Centre, we prefer to include an east/west split for many homes to capture sunlight when you need it most; in the morning and afternoon (when you’re home).